Watch: 'I was a bully, a thug' - Sam Uffindell speaks on schoolboy assault

 "I've felt remorse and very upset about this for some time."

-He said it had changed his life, and had an impact on the person he had hit.
+Uffindell said the attack on the 13-year-old had changed his life, and had an impact on the person he had hit.

 "I'm not proud at all.
 I was effectively a bully.
 I was a mean person.
 There will be other people at high school that I have hurt.